wjtje/ATEM-esp-idf/README.md

 Well, this code has references to other libraries (e.g. ConfigManager) that are not included in this project for various reasons.
 You can use this code as a starting point for your code, but when you need to reference this code and all other used resources.

+There is a `linux-port` branch on this repo, its a modified version of this code that can be compiled and run on _any_ linux device.

+You can use doxygen to generate documentation, just run `doxygen Doxyfile`.

 ## License

 The MIT License (MIT) - Copyright (c) 2023 Wouter van der Wal